Key Quote

 WOW — FEMINIST PROTO-ACTIVISM

-Beatrice can be read as a proto-feminist figure whose frustration anticipates centuries of women's struggle for equal rights.
-Mary Wollstonecraft's *A Vindication of the Rights of Woman* (1792) would later articulate the very frustrations Beatrice embodies — that women are denied agency not through natural inferiority but through socially constructed barriers.
-Shakespeare, writing nearly 200 years earlier, creates a character who intuits (instinctively understands) this injustice without the vocabulary to name it.
-Her violent fantasy is not a failure of femininity but an indictment (formal accusation) of a system that offers women no legitimate path to justice.
+Beatrice can be read as a proto-feministproto-feminist — An early advocate of women's rights, before feminism was formally established figure whose frustration anticipates centuries of women's struggle for equal rights.
+Mary Wollstonecraft's *A Vindication of the Rights of Woman* (1792) would later articulate the very frustrations Beatrice embodies — that women are denied agency not through natural inferiority but through socially constructedsocially constructed — Created by society rather than being natural or biological barriers.
+Shakespeare, writing nearly 200 years earlier, creates a character who intuitsintuits — instinctively understands this injustice without the vocabulary to name it.
+Her violent fantasy is not a failure of femininity but an indictmentindictment — A formal charge or accusation of a serious wrong of a system that offers women no legitimate path to justice.
 The play thus becomes what critic Juliet Dusinberre calls evidence that 'Shakespeare was ahead of his time in imagining women's autonomous moral authority.'

 Key Words